hpcugent/vsc_user_docs/mkdocs/docs/HPC/torque_frontend_via_jobcli.md

 ## jobcli

-Jobcli was developed to make it possible for the {{hpcinfra}} to use a Torque frontend and a Slurm backend.
+Jobcli is a Python library that was developed by {{hpcteam}} to make it possible for the {{hpcinfra}} to use a Torque frontend and a Slurm backend.
 In addition to that, it adds some additional options for Torque commands.

 ### help option